gsiegwald/stashcloud/README.md

 * **SSH restricted to `admin_ip` via the Security Group** (port 22 allowed only from your /32).
 * **No password authentication**: the Ubuntu image uses key-based SSH only by default.
 * **IMDSv2 enforced**: instance metadata access requires a session token (no IMDSv1).
-* **No static AWS keys on the EC2 instance**: access to AWS services is provided through an IAM Role
 * **Least-privilege IAM policies**:
   * **S3 access policy** (created by the *backend* stack) grants only the required permissions on the dedicated bucket (e.g., list/read/write objects), and is attached to the EC2 role by the *frontend* stack.
   * **CloudWatch Logs policy** (created by the *frontend* stack) grants only the required permissions to publish container logs to CloudWatch Logs.
 * **Centralized logging to CloudWatch Logs**: Nginx and Filestash containers use the Docker `awslogs` driver to ship logs over HTTPS to the log group `/stashcloud/containers` (log group managed by Terraform).